Nylux/StoneshardModding/docs/guides/neoconsole.md

         14. Text color in your input line.
         15. Opacity of your input line's background.
         16. Background color of your input line.
-        17. ds_map that contains the short name for each command script.</br>If you want to add new scripts, you will have to add them to commandsMap.
+        17. Function that contains the shortname for all the commands as well as their documentation for the help command.

     ???
 Info "Explanations"
         This documentation uses **annotations** to provide **line per line descriptions**.